bbauska/LFS170x/readme.md

    - Explain what it means for blockchains to be immutable and how chaining provides this capability.

 ### <a id="ch2-1"></a>2.1 Introduction to Blockchain Components
-In this section, we're going to discuss the core components of the blockchain, starting with a high-level view of the blockchain components.<br>
+In this section, we're going to discuss the core components of the blockchain, starting with a high-level view of the blockchain components.<br/>
-The first blockchain component that we're going to look at it's the ledger.<br>
+The first blockchain component that we're going to look at is the ledger.<br/>
-However, before we discuss the ledger, let's discuss briefly the history of the ledger.<br>
+However, before we discuss the ledger, let's discuss briefly the history of the ledger.<br/>
 The story of blockchain is tightly coupled with the story of accounting.<br>
 Historically, humans started off with no way to prove ownership and we began with a single entry accounting system.<br>
 The single entry accounting system for the first time in human history allowed us to prove ownership of the asset.<br>